 Kildonan Park is a 20-acre public park in Finglas West.
 It is simply laid out, with playing fields, a path encircling its perimeter and a football club house and changing rooms located at either end.
 Plans are currently being developed to upgrade and enhance its facilities and transform it into a space that people of all ages and abilities can enjoy.

-The commission for Kildonan Park is a two-stage, open competition.
-Artists were invited to propose an approach to working in consultation with members of the local community and the park design team to develop a sculpture for the park.
+The Sculpture Dublin commission for Kildonan Park was a two-stage, open competition.
+Following the first round, three short-listed artists were invited to propose an idea for the sculpture, based on their public consultations to date, and an approach to further engagement with members of the local community to develop the final sculpture.

 VAI Artists Café – Kildonan Park Commission

 25 May, 15:00-16:30, Zoom